 Do you process your own deer?
 Why not?
-You have already placed yourself throughout the toughest point of presenting meat in your table.
+You have already placed yourself through the toughest point of presenting meat in your table.
 So why wouldn’t you take a few hours to guarantee you have the cleanest cuts available?
-It's simpler than you imagine and quicker than waiting for your neighboring processor.
+It’s simpler than you imagine and quicker than waiting for your neighboring processor.

 I am going to share with you a useful guide on processing a deer on your own from the woods to the table.